Workers' Compensation

 For example, an employee with lumbar disc damage who cannot sit for more than 30 minutes at a time may not realistically return to any job at the same pay level.
 When restrictions limit long-term earning ability, settlement values generally rise.

-On the other hand, insurers try to use the sedentary label to argue that permanent disability is minimal.
-They may downplay the severity of pain, mock job market realities, or suggest work-from-home options that don’t exist.
 Without representation, injured workers risk accepting settlements that ignore future losses, retraining needs, or medical complications.
 The key lies in how the restrictions intersect with your profession, wage history, treatment plan, and prognosis.
 A personalized analysis, not generic assumptions, drives fair settlement evaluations.

 Mehta & McConnell, PLLC Can Help You Attain a Fair Settlement Value